openstack-archive/tripleo-docs/doc/source/install/advanced_deployment/container_image_prepare.rst

 The modification is done by invoking an ansible role on each image which needs to be modified.
 The role takes a source image, makes the requested changes, then tags the result.
 The prepare can then push the image and set the heat parameters to refer to the modified image.
+The modification is done in the undercloud registry so it is not possible to use this feature when using the Default registry, where images are pulled directly from a remote registry during deployment.

 The ansible role `tripleo-modify-image`_ conforms with the required role interface, and provides the required behaviour for the modify use-cases.
 Modification is controlled via modify-specific keys in the